Professional Context

 💡 Expert Advice & Considerations

-Don't rely solely on Perplexity for market analysis; instead, use it to augment your research with data-driven insights and cross-validate findings with established academic sources and empirical evidence.
+The biggest misconception is that you should use this for market analysis; instead, use it to augment your research with data-driven insights and cross-validate findings with established academic sources and empirical evidence.

 Advanced Prompt Library